grantwinney/blog/content/posts/raspberry-pi-simon-game-clone/index.md

-+++
-categories = ["Raspberry PI", "Sonic Pi", "Retro", "Coding", "Python"] date = 2016-07-28T08:09:41Z description = ""
+---
+categories:
+- Raspberry PI
+- Sonic Pi
+- Retro
+- Coding
+- Python
+date: "2016-07-28T08:09:41Z"
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2020/03/simon-clone-1.png"
-slug = "raspberry-pi-simon-game-clone"
+cover:
+  image: simon-clone-1.png
+slug: raspberry-pi-simon-game-clone
-summary = "Let's recreate the Simon game of the 1980s using a Raspberry Pi and Sonic Pi!" tags = ["Raspberry PI", "Sonic Pi", "Retro", "Coding", "Python"] title = "A Simon Game Clone for the Raspberry Pi"
+summary: Let's recreate the Simon game of the 1980s using a Raspberry Pi and Sonic Pi!

-+++
+tags:
+- Raspberry PI
+- Sonic Pi
+- Retro
+- Coding
+- Python
+title: A Simon Game Clone for the Raspberry Pi
+---

 Have you been around long enough to remember the popular Simon game from the 70s and 80s?
 There’ve been plenty of remakes over the years, but I had one of the originals when I was younger.